Security & disclosure policy

 • Social engineering attacks against Jelleo personnel

-Adjacent surface · Solana Security Guidance ruleset
+Adjacent surface · the Solana Security Standard

 For findings Jelleo produces